 |

-| Delivery Receipts | Yes (unreliable) | Yes (unreliable) | Yes | Yes |
+| Delivery Receipts | Yes | Yes | Yes | Yes |

 | Read Receipts | No | No | Yes | Yes |

-| Click Receipts | Partial (UTM tracking) | Partial (UTM tracking) | Yes | Yes |
+| Click Tracking | Yes (via shortened links) | Yes (via shortened links) | Yes | Yes |

 | Encryption | No | No | Yes | Yes |

-| Character Limit | 160 (reduced to 70 with non-GSM characters) | 1,600 (reduced to 1,000 with non-GSM characters) | 160 | 3,072 (text-only) or 2,000 (with media) |
+| Character Limit | 160 (reduced to 70 with non-GSM characters such as emojis) | 1,600 (reduced to 1,000 with non-GSM characters) | 160 | 3,072 (text-only) or 2,000 (with media) |

-| Media | No | Low-quality media (one media file per message up to 600 KB) | No | High-quality media (one media file per message up to 100 MB) |
+| Media | No | Yes, but with size restrictions (one media file per message up to 600 KB) | No | High-quality media (one media file per message up to 100 MB) |

 | Interactive Elements | No | No | Partial (quick actions in the US only) | Yes (cards, buttons, quick actions etc.) |

-| Location Sharing | No | No | No | Yes |
+| Location Sharing | No | No | No |

-| App Integrations | No | No | Yes | Yes |
+| Payment & App Integrations | No | No | Yes |

 | Device Reach | All mobile phones with a network connection | All mobile phones with a network connection | RCS-capable devices only (Android 5.0+ or iOS 18+ on supported networks) | RCS-capable devices only (Android 5.0+ or iOS 18+ on supported networks) |